OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/CreateNewWellPaths.md

 ![]({{< relref "" >}}images/3d-main-window/WellPathCreation.png)

 ResInsight lets the user create new/custom well paths by clicking in the 3D view.
-A self created well path will behave the same way as an ordinary imported well path.
+A self created well path will behave the same way as an imported well path.

 [Building a multilateral well path]({{< relref "createmultilateralwellpaths" >}})